The Math Collection of Evidence

 Similar to the mathematics EOC, proficiency on a mathematics COE means that the work samples demonstrate a level of student performance that reflects what a high school student should know and be able to do in a specific high school mathematics course according to the content standards and performance level descriptors (http://www.k12.wa.us/assessment/StateTesting/PLD/default.aspx).
 For the mathematics year 1 COE, the cut score is 24, meaning that scores from 24 to 32 meet standard.
 For the mathematics year 2 COE, the cut score is 14, meaning that scores from 14 to 24 meet standard.

 OSPI maintains a Moodle server.
 The Moodle provides a virtual space for teachers to share ideas about the mathematics COE, along with information and updates.
-Users must create an account in order to log in to the Moodle.
-The link is http://moodle.ospi.k12.wa.us/course/view.php?id=44
+Users must create an account in order to log in to some sections of the Moodle.
+The link is http://moodle.ospi.k12.wa.us/course/view.php?id=44.

 The Moodle server provides teachers with a number of resources that can be divided into two areas:

 • Resources and Up-to-Date Information – The latest information regarding the Mathematics COE is published on the Moodle on a regular basis, from upcoming webinars to information related to tasks and task development.
 The Moodle also provides links to the latest resources for classroom teachers from the state, region, and nation.